 - 2 teaspoon maple extract

 - 1 teaspoon baking powder

-In a large bowl add egg and maple extract and beat well.
+- In a large bowl add egg and maple extract and beat well.
 Add in butter and mix again.

-In another bowl mix together the almond flour, coconut flour, Pyure sweetener and baking powder.
+- In another bowl mix together the almond flour, coconut flour, Swerve sweetener and baking powder.

 - Add the dry ingredients to the wet ingredients and mix well, and then add the walnuts.